-I cannot and do not tell my client whether they should or shouldn’t take a drug, but I do educate them on the mechanism of action (how the drug works), the side effects, and the alternatives.
+I cannot and do not tell my clients whether they should or shouldn’t take a drug, but I do educate them on the mechanism of action (how the drug works), the side effects, and the alternatives.
 This empowers them to make their own informed decision.

 John: Anxiety and Mild Depression

 What John’s doctor might not have realized is that anxiety and depression are symptoms of an underlying imbalance in the mind and/or body.
-With John’s help we worked to determine what might be out of balance.
+With John’s help, we worked to determine what might be out of balance.

 Some of the root causes we considered were:

 - Amino acid deficiency (amino acids are the material needed to make neurotransmitters)